Start A Whole Bible Assembly

 Growing Whole Bible Communities

 Sooner or later you'll be faced with a growth problem.
-How big should you get?
+How big should your assembly get?
 It depends on what you want.
 There are no hard and fast rules.
 But the larger you get the less intimacy you have.

 Some suggest that groups much larger than about 100 lose ability to really know one another.
 The larger you get the harder it gets to stay connected.
 Elders have a harder time keeping track of what's going on with the people they shepherd.

-We're not talking about the doctrine of shepherding.
-Shepherding is an errant teaching where elders are supposed to be so intimately involved in every detail of every life that they can micro-manage those lives.
+Speaking of shepherding, we're not advocating the twisted doctrine of shepherding.
+Shepherding is an errant teaching where elders are supposed to be so intimately involved in every detail of every life that they micro-manage those lives.
 We don't make decisions in that way for people.
-We teach the Word, hope it takes, and discipline if it doesn't (limited to advice or expulsion for the purpose of repentance).
+We teach the Word, hope it takes root and produces fruit, and discipline if it doesn't (limited to advice or expulsion for the purpose of repentance).
 But there is a balance between too much and too little involvement.
 Elders need to know enough about circumstances to make good judgments if needed, or provide help if needed.
 We need to know each other so that we can help bear burdens, weep with those who weep, and rejoice with those who rejoice.
 The goal is to build the body, not lord our position over anyone.

 When you reach a point that another congregation needs to be established, consider splitting.
+This means that you will need to train up elders who might be able to lead the new congregation.
 There will be a period of adjustment, but the two groups (and more later hopefully) can still get together for feasts and other celebrations as often as desired.
 If you have eight or ten elders, as you should by the time you reach 100, then you can split them roughly between the two congregations and still have solid leadership.

 We suggest splitting along geographic lines, to make it easier for people to travel, if they do.
 Ideally people won't have to travel, but in our modern culture it seems we do.
 So try to make it as easy as possible.